The Number One Craft Service Table Tip

-Organization is the key to making your craft service table stand out.
+Organization is the the number one craft service tip for making your craft service table stand out.
 Snacks, condiments, and small appliances placed haphazardly on the table like the loaves of bread above is uninviting and confusing.

 If your busy cast and crew have to search the craft service table for all the components to make a cup of coffee they’re not going to be happy campers.
 Don’t place the coffee cups in one place, the lids in another, and the sweeteners somewhere in the middle.